 Documentation and User Guide

-Documentation and instructions on how to use LEAP are available here: https://kasbaoui.bitbucket.io/leap.
+Documentation and instructions on how to use LEAP are available online here: https://kasbaoui.bitbucket.io/leap.

 Documentation is generated by the automatic documentation generator FORD.
 To generate a local copy, navigate to the doc folder and create the documentation as following: